Bead (woodworking)

 The rounded bead here was made with a scratch stock rather than the more common beading plane or router bit.

 A bead is a woodworking decorative treatment applied to various elements of wooden furniture, boxes and other items.

 A bead is typically a rounded shape cut into a square edge to soften the edge and provide some protection against splitting.
 Beads can be simple round shapes, or more complex patterns.

 A bead may be created with an electric router, a special moulding handplane or a scratch stock.
 Beads are usually cut directly into the edge of the item to which the bead is being applied.
 However, beads applied across the grain are usually cut into a separate piece, which is then fixed in position.

-A bead is also an important design element in wood turning, a ring-shape or convex curve incised into a piece by the use of a chisel or skew.
+A bead is also an important design element in wood turning, a ring-shaped or convex curve incised into a piece by the use of a chisel or skew.